Configuring logrotate for High-Traffic Sites

 Should I use copytruncate or create for high-traffic Nginx servers?

-How do I prevent logrotate from blocking during peak hours?
+How do I keep logrotate from blocking request handling during peak hours?

-Why are my log analysis pipelines missing bot traffic after rotation?
+Why are my log analysis pipelines missing bot traffic right after rotation?